LAUNCHING YOUR JOB SEARCH WITHOUT GETTING CAUGHT ~ DO’S AND DON’TS

 Launching your job search while employed has some definite advantages.
 Without a time crunch, you are not at the mercy of job boards or networking opportunities.
 Additionally, you can catch up with professional connections without a hidden agenda (i.e. asking for a recommendation or introduction.)
 Most importantly, when the pickins’ are slim, you can calmly wait for the tide to change.

 According to a survey released by employment site CareerBuilder, 34% of respondents are “regularly looking for job opportunities, even though they are currently employed.”

-People revisit their resume and reach out to long lost contacts for many reasons.
-For some, it’s a lack in job satisfaction.
+People revisit their resume and reach out to long-lost contacts for many reasons.
+For some, it’s a lack of job satisfaction.
 For others, it’s simply the search for better opportunities for growth or a more competitive compensation package.
 You will even find people on the job hunt because they are at the top of their game, giving them the upper hand at the negotiating table.

 Regardless of why you have launched your search, looking for a new job while you have a job can also be tricky.
 It’s a delicate dance of dos and don’ts.

 The Dos and Don’ts of Launching a Job Search While You Have a Job

 If you’re like most people, it’s been a while since you looked at your resume.
 If you are going to begin a job search, start by writing out your most recent accomplishments, any new skills you’ve acquired, or technologies you’ve learned.
 Interviews center around what you bring to the table.
 Maintaining a top-notch current resume that outlines your tangible successes makes you appealing from the get-go.
 (Tip: Make sure your resume is accurate, not just flashy!)
 Hiring managers love numbers.
 How much money have you saved the company since you took on your current role?
 What is the increase in sales since you took the lead?
 Were you a “Top Sales Person”?
 Be sure to update your information everywhere, including your social media profiles.

 DO NOT list your present employer as a reference